 All confidential information gathered is stored in a secure environment.
 Real World Group Ltd only collects as much data as is required to make your experience effective.
 We retain individuals’ 360-degree feedback reports for a maximum of 3 years in order to make them accessible should the individual wish to review or download their report again up to this time.
 After this they are deleted from our server.
 Only anonymised data that has been permitted for use in research is stored after this period.

 Data collected via the use of our diagnostic products, such as online 360 questionnaires and surveys, is held by the providers of our respective diagnostic and survey platforms, who maintain security and access controls as are appropriate for data privacy and confidentiality.

 Data held in the 360 system is accessed through the Participant’s/User’s email address.
 It is the individual’s responsibility to supply an appropriate email address and protect the security of their site password.

-We sometimes collect questionnaire and survey data for our own internal research purposes.
-We guatantee that any information we collect is used in a confidential and anonymous manner; in such instances we will always endeavour to allow users to opt out of their data being used in this manner.
+As described above, we sometimes collect questionnaire and survey data for our own internal research purposes.
+We guarantee that any information we collect is used in a confidential and anonymous manner; we allow users to opt out of their data being used in this manner.

 Real World Group 360-degree feedback Reviewer Privacy Details

 As someone completing another person’s 360-degree feedback (a “reviewer”), every attempt is made to protect your anonymity in the ratings that you provide to the “target manager” (the person you are providing feedback for).